orreries/Advanced-GIS_QOZ/README.md

 * High–High clusters: Strong mortgage markets, appearing in the Bay Area, Sacramento, and Silicon Valley/San Jose.
 * Low–Low clusters: Weak mortgage markets, concentrated in the Central Valley and rural northeastern California.
-* High–Low outliers: Tracts with high mortgage activity despite being surrounded by low-activity neighbors; these may represent localized redevelopment or early gentrification signals.
+* High–Low outliers: Tracts with high mortgage activity despite being surrounded by low activity neighbors; these may represent localized redevelopment or early gentrification signals.
-* Low–High outliers: Tracts with low mortgage activity surrounded by higher-activity areas, often reflecting pockets of disinvestment.
+* Low–High outliers: Tracts with low mortgage activity surrounded by higher activity areas, often reflecting pockets of disinvestment.

 QOZs mostly appear in Low–Low mortgage clusters, indicating that they are located in the weakest mortgage markets.
 A smaller number fall within High–Low or Low–High outlier tracts, suggesting uneven or emerging areas of investment or development potential.

 # **Getis–Ord Gi* (Hot Spot Analysis)**

 The Gi* hotspot map shows statistically significant concentrations of mortgage activity.
-Strong hotspots (95–99% confidence) occur in the San Francisco Peninsula, San Jose/Silicon Valley, the Oakland–Berkeley corridor, and Sacramento metro area.
+Strong hotspots (95–99% confidence) occur in the San Francisco Peninsula, Silicon Valley, Oakland, and Sacramento metro area.
 Cold spots are found in the Central Valley, rural northern counties, and outer exurban regions.

 Most QOZs do not intersect strong mortgage hotspots.
 Instead, they tend to lie in cold-spot or non-significant areas.
 When overlaps do occur, they are usually at lower confidence levels (around 90%).
 This suggests that QOZs are rarely placed in locations with strong underlying mortgage investment dynamics.